googlefonts/nanoemoji/README.md

 (cd colr_test && ./build_mac_colr.sh)
 export PATH="$PATH:$(cd skia_colr/out/Static/ && pwd)"
 which colr_test

+# Make sure resvg tool is compiled and on PATH.
+E.g. you can use cargo to install it
+cargo install resvg
+which resvg

 # Get some svgs to play with
 git clone --recursive git@github.com:googlefonts/color-fonts.git